SMD111-git/reactjs/02counter/understanding file.md

   const [counter,setcounter]=usestate(0)
  }
  ```
-# here we see counter is varaible and setcounter is method of updation of the counter variable.
-# is enchance the eventhandling if see it in app.jsx file.
+here we see counter is varaible and setcounter is method of updation of the counter variable.is enchance the eventhandling if see it in app.jsx file.